iviken/T-and-M-file-manager/README.md

 ### Header

-- LOGO: switch between free browser session and opened session (or sessions list).
+- LOGO: switch between last session and saved session (or sessions list).
-- Close session: exit active session and show sessions list.
+- Close session: exit active (saved) session and show sessions list.
 - F1: show help.
 - Unsplash: open the window for choosing a background image for the application title.